AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/cpp-pluginsdk.md

 For developers with the intent to utilize the C++ based plugin SDK in conjunction with a UXP based plugin, the C++ SDK now includes a method to communicate with its UXP counterpart.
 On C++ side, we use the component's plugin name property in the plugin resource to identify plugins, and on UXP side, we use the `id` field from the `manifest.json` file.

+## Obtain the Photoshop C++ SDK

+Start by obtaining a copy of the Photoshop SDK from [Adobe Developer](https://developer.adobe.com/photoshop/).
+You can find detailed instructions under the `C++ SDK` heading.

 ## PIUXPSuite

 The PIUXPSuite communicates with UXP plugins using PIActionDescriptors.
 Use the ActionDescriptor suite as defined in the SDK's `PIAction.h` whenever using this suite.
-To start with, grab [PIUXPSuite.h](./PIUXPSuite.h) and add it to your plugin project.
+To start, add `PIUXPSuite.h` from the Photoshop C++ SDK to your plugin project.

 The signatures in `PIUXPSuite.h` are as follows: